candyyung/twitterAPI-data-collection/README.md

-# Data collection through Streaming API and REST API
+# Data collection through twitter API (Streaming API & REST API)

 This repository contains the scripts to collect the streaming tweets and retrieve the historic tweets from twitter API.